The many historical JFK assassination films – analysis, notes, and review of the historical films

 Another interesting aspect of these various JFK assassination films is the fact that in several instances, the videographers (or photographers) managed to capture each other filming giving us not only excellent evidence of their precise point of view but a means to tie all the various viewpoints together and hence, determine the exact timeline of events.

-Several John F. Kennedy assassination clips in one
+Several John F. Kennedy assassination clips in one (including the Zapruder film)

 In the video below, we have assembled four different JFK assassination films.
 Each one is shown at its normal speed followed by a segment showing the same sequence at 1/2 speed.
 For the well-known Zapruder film, we have even included a frame-by-frame version of the most famous JFK assassination video.